 8. Breathe: Take ten deep breaths.
 Inhale through your nose.
 Do a long exhale through your mouth.

 9. Exaggerate Your Tension: Sense into the areas of your body that feel tense or numb and tighten them as much as you can.
 Repeat the tensing until your muscles are tired enough to release and relax.

 10. Stop and Take Breaks From Emotional Processing: When negative emotions overwhelm you, visualize a stop sign.
 Say to your painful emotions, "I need a break right now.
 Please stop."

 11. Practice Affirmations: When you feel good emotionally, practice saying caring statements such as, "I am loved.
 I am safe.
 I am forgiven.
 I am a good person.
 I deserve happiness."
 Anchor and associate these loving statements with the good feelings that they create in your body.

 12. "I see...": When you are dissociating from your body, look around and speak out loud or think about what you see.

 13. Self-love: Look into a mirror and say, "I love you."
 Gaze into your own eyes and hold your gaze for five minutes with love.
 See How to Love Yourself.

 14. Reverse Negative Thoughts: Play a game for 30 minutes a day.
 Set a timer.
 Every time you think of a negative thought, immediately voice an opposite positive thought.

 15. Powerful "Now" Statement: Practice powerful presence statements - all day - when you feel good as they are more difficult to believe when you feel bad.
 Repeat a simple statement that feels powerful to you such as, "I am here now.
 I am safe now."

 16. Identify Your Triggers: Keep a running list of what emotionally triggers you.

-17. Exercise: Exercise every day for 15-30 minutes to siphon off emotional steam.
+17. Exercise: Exercise every day for 15–30 minutes to siphon off anxiety.
 Listen to affirmations or uplifting music while you exercise.